wmtford/HHplusMET/README.md

 ```
 bash submitBatch.sh
 ```
-It actually might be `./submitBatch.sh` I don't remember.
+It actually might be `./submitBatch.sh`, I don't remember.

 - `submitBatch.sh` runs the ALPHABET code or a cutflow (off of skims only).
 Modify the script to run what you want, and change the outgoing directory name.
-- `submitBatchCutflow.sh` runs cutflowFromNtuples for signal samples only, from the ntuples.
+- `submitBatchCutflow.sh` runs cutflowFromNtuples.cc for signal samples only, from the ntuples.

 ## Region descriptions/definitions
 `src/definitions.cc` contains the region definitions, baseline selections, useful functions, and the veto option that removes events that overlap with the resolved method.

 Baseline selections are defined for the signal region and for each of the validation regions.
 Broadly, they require two AK8 jets with transverse momentum above 300 GeV and mass between 60 and 260 GeV, MET>300 GeV, HT>600 GeV, deltaPhi cuts, and event filters.

-There are two validation regions: single photon -- proxy for Z(nn), and a single lepton control region -- W/top enriched.
+There are two validation regions: single photon (proxy for Z->nunu), and a single lepton control region (W/top enriched).
 These have slightly different selections than the signal samples.

-I tried to clean this up, but it's not the best.
+I tried to clean this code up, but it's not the best.
+So, sorry if you need to change something.

 ## Using ALPHABET
 The ALPHABET code (`scripts/ALPHABET.cc`) creates histograms of different variables in different signal and control regions.
 These output histograms are used to both